Insurance Program

 Is our A1/A2 class covered at the student rate?

 No. Only Beginning Square Dance classes are covered.
-Advanced class students need to be insured as club members.
+Advanced class students

 Is a student dancer covered for the calendar year?